About Diedre & Are Those Your Kids

-I have two daughters ages 6 &4 and we have a little boy on the way!!
+I have two daughters ages 6 &4 and a new little boy!!

 My girls both have different textures of curly hair.
 Because of the challenges I faced finding products that worked for both types of hair, I love to share product reviews on the blog!
 I’m a bit of a product junkie, so even when I find a product that works, I’m always on the hunt for another.

 We don’t live on a farm, but we do try to eat clean & organic as much as possible.
-Raising our own pigs & chickens makes the task a little easier!
+Raising our own pigs, chickens, ducks, geese & cows makes the task a little easier!

 Join me on this journey I call life as a mother.
 When you subscribe to my blog, every week you’ll hear how I challenge my negative and positive experiences & give advice to other multiracial/multicultural families on how to handle it all.

 I have a Multiracial Motherhood Facebook group of 1,700+ mothers who are sharing their trials and celebrations in multiracial motherhood.
 It’s a wonderfully positive community of mothers who are seeking community and coversation.
 In the group, you will find weekly live videos, product & book recommendations and so much more!

 Oh, and did I mention that I, along with my daughters, have naturally curly hair?
 That’s another journey in itself!
 I’ll be giving you curly hair care tips & even recommending some of our favorite products.
 Every now and then, I’ll even host a giveaway!

 Even though my focus is resources for multiracial families, I am also passionate about education, diversity, farm life and motherhood.
 My blog is filled with life experiences for everyone-not just the mom raising biracial kids.
 Here are a few of my favorite (and most popular) posts: